rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 easier long-term maintenance, more adaptable code, etc.

 A computer language is just the basic tool used to tell a computer what to do.
 You have to know what to do first, before you tell the computer!
+And that's **really** what being a programmer is all about.

 Paradigms, database, network, gui, ...
 --------------------------------------